Sunday, January 21, 2024

 The above is my dim memory of an experience with a character I remember hearing as Schvartz Pater.
 The scene had to be from Bitburg or Hamburg.
 Those cities were the only two in Germany with army bases where my parents taught after I was born.

 Zwarte Peter, though, is a character I've read about as an adult.
 That makes him different.
 Do I need to have an opinion on customs in another land where Zwarte Peter is a black man, a freed slave who serves Heiliger Nikolaus?
-Not necessarily.
 I'm almost certainly under-informed.

 I'm aware of the history enough to know Zwarte Peter was a character created out of good intent.
 An abolitionist wrote him into the Christmas Pageant stories to show that black men could be good, too.
 But he seems like a bit of an afterthought in most of the European celebrations, a token, and when he plays the role that Schvartz Pater or Krampus plays in other towns, well, it's confusing to outsiders, I'm sure.
 The only dark-skinned character is an enforcer for Saint Nicholas and kidnaps children?
 Great.
 You can see how any of the few dark-skinned immigrants to Germany might be bothered to see Peter as the only example of an African visible in the parade.